ibiscum/asn1crypto/SECURITY.md

 ## Disclosure Process

-The following process is used when handling a potential secuirty issue:
+The following process is used when handling a potential security issue:

  1. The report should be emailed to will@wbond.net, and NOT posted on the GitHub issue tracker.